rm-hull/luma.led_matrix/doc/python-usage.rst

 Floating point numbers (or text with '.') are handled slightly differently - the decimal-place is fused in place on the character immediately preceding it.
-This means that it is technically possible to get more characters displayed than the buffer allows, but only because dots are folded into their host character.
+This means that it is technically possible to get more characters displayed than the buffer allows, but only because dots are folded into their host character

 .. image:: images/IMG_2810.JPG
    :alt: max7219 sevensegment

 WS2812 NeoPixels
 ^^^^^^^^^^^^^^^^
-For a strip of neopixels, initialize the :py:class:`luma.led_matrix.device.neopixel` class, supplying a parameter :py:attr:`cascaded=N` where *N* is the number of daisy-chained LEDs.
+For a strip of neopixels, initialize the :py:class:`luma.led_matrix.device.ws2812` class (also aliased to  :py:class:`luma.led_matrix.device.neopixel`), supplying a parameter :py:attr:`cascaded=N` where *N* is the number of daisy-chained LEDs.
 This creates a drawing surface 100 pixels long, and lights up three specific pixels, and a contiguous block:

 .. code:: python

-   from luma.core.render import canvas from luma.led_matrix.device import neopixel
+   from luma.core.render import canvas from luma.led_matrix.device import ws2812

-   device = neopixel(cascaded=100)
+   device = ws2812(cascaded=100)

    with canvas(device) as draw:
        draw.point((0,0), fill="white")